-Private plan enrollment for the individual market is projected by calculating the penetration growth rates for individual plans in years 2011 through 2018 for each category described above and extrapolating those results through 2028.
-These growth rates are applied to the enrollment distribution for each county's specific 2018 plan type (for example, LCCP, PFFS, and RPPO) and are adjusted to reflect applicable legislative changes to the program, as described in more detail below.
+Private plan enrollment for the individual market is projected by calculating the penetration growth rates for individual plans in years 2011 through 2019 for each category described above and extrapolating those results through 2029.
+These growth rates are applied to the enrollment distribution for each county's specific 2019 plan type (for example, LCCP, PFFS, and RPPO) and are adjusted to reflect applicable legislative changes to the program, as described in more detail below.

-Two categories of Medicare Advantage enrollees-those with employer coverage and those who are dually eligible-are modeled at the national level.
+Two categories of MA enrollees-those with employer coverage and those who are dually eligible-are modeled at the national level.
 Historically, EGWP and dual-eligible enrollment has had much larger enrollment variation from year to year while individual-market enrollment has trended at a more consistent level.
 Because of the fluctuations in enrollment, the cohort method does not work as well for the employer-sponsored and dual-eligible populations.

-The private Medicare health plan enrollment projections for the 2019 Trustees Report are slightly higher than those in the 2018 report.
-As shown in table IV.C1, the share of Medicare enrollees in private health plans is projected to increase from 35.6 percent in 2018 to 40.0 percent in 2028.
-Modest increases are expected in private plan penetration rates between 2019 and 2028 due to higher relative rebates that are used to lower premiums and expand benefits.
+The private Medicare health plan enrollment projections for the 2020 Trustees Report are higher than those in the 2019 report.
+As shown in table IV.C1, the share of Medicare enrollees in private health plans is projected to increase from 37.5 percent in 2019 to 43.2 percent in 2029.
+Modest increases are expected in private plan penetration rates between 2020 and 2029 due to higher relative rebates that are used to lower premiums and expand benefits.

-SNP enrollment is expected to grow by 14 percent in 2019 after increasing by 12 percent in 2018.
-In 2022 and later years, the enrollment growth rate for these plans is expected to slow, ranging from 6 percent in 2019 to 3 percent in 2024.
+SNP enrollment is expected to grow by 16 percent in 2020 after increasing by 12 percent in 2019.
+In 2022 and later years, the enrollment growth rate for these plans is expected to slow, ranging from 10 percent in 2023 to 2 percent in 2029.

-For LCCP-HMOs, enrollment is expected to increase by 6 percent in 2019 following growth of 6 percent in 2018.
-For LCCP-PPOs, enrollment is expected to increase by 16 percent in 2019 after growth of 15 percent in 2018.
-A large portion of the increase in 2018, and of the expected increase in 2019, is from EGWPs.
+For LCCP-HMOs, enrollment is expected to increase by 7 percent in 2020 following growth of 6 percent in 2019.
+For LCCP-PPOs, enrollment is expected to increase by 13 percent in 2020 after growth of 21 percent in 2019.
+A large portion of the increase in 2019 is from enrollees in cost plans switching to LCCP-PPOs due to amended cost plan competition requirements (described in more detail below).

 The "other" category is expected to fluctuate over the next several years due to enrollment in the MMP capitated model and enrollment in cost plans.
 The MMP capitated model represents health plans that are capitated by CMS and States to provide comprehensive and coordinated care for Medicare-Medicaid enrollees.
-Since introduction of MMPs in October 2013, enrollment has grown nationally from approximately 3,400 enrollees in a single State to over 385,000 enrollees across nine States in October 2018 (down from ten States in October 2017, as the demonstration ended in Virginia in December 2017).
-These contracts are currently set to expire by 2020.
+After introduction of MMPs in October 2013, enrollment grew nationally from approximately 3,400 enrollees in a single State to over 386,000 enrollees across nine States in October 2019 (down from ten States in October 2017, as the demonstration ended in Virginia in December 2017).
+Several of these contracts are set to expire in 2020 while other contracts have been extended through 2022.
 It is assumed that once the contracts expire, the majority of MMP enrollees will remain in the MA program by switching to SNPs.
-Meanwhile, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) amends the cost plan competition requirements specified in section 1876(h)(5)(C) of the Social Security Act.
+Meanwhile, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) amended the cost plan competition requirements specified in section 1876(h)(5)(C) of the Social Security Act.
 The amended competition requirements provide that CMS not renew cost plans in service areas where two or more competing local or regional MA coordinated care plans meet enrollment requirements over the course of the entire prior contract year.
-MACRA permits cost plans to transition to the MA program by calendar year 2019.
+Under MACRA, cost plans were permitted to transition to the MA program until the beginning of calendar year 2019.